govisit/downtimer/README.md

 - https://github.com/govisit/deno-cross-compilation-panic

 ## Deployment/release

+### WEB application

+Was deployed to Deno Deploy, but now I have to either use optimize or docker to package the application and self host.
+Can't use Deno Deploy because I don't know how to configure it for fresh in a monorepo...

+- [ ] Self host website

+### CLI application

 I'm using github actions to trigger a new release on tag.
 Currently the tag format is `v0.1.0-cli`.